ibm-cloud-docs/appid/enterprise.md

    | `NameID Format` | How the identity provider knows that which identifier format it needs to send in the subject of an assertion and how {{site.data.keyword.appid_short_notm}} identifies users.
 The ID must take the following form: `&lt;saml:NameID Format="urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress"&gt;`. |
    | `WantAssertionsSigned` | The way that an identity provider checks to see whether it needs to sign the assertion.
 The service expects that the assertion is signed, but does not support encrypted assertions. |
    | `KeyDescriptor` | The SAML signing and encryption certificates that can be used to configure your identity provider to verify the signed SAML request and encrypt the response. |
-   {: caption="Table 1.
-The information that is found in your metadata file" caption-side="top"}
+   {: caption="The information that is found in your metadata file" caption-side="top"}

 3. Provide the data to your identity provider.
 If your identity provider supports uploading the metadata file, you can do so.
 If it doesn't, configure the properties manually.
 Not every identity provider uses the same properties, so you might not use all of them.